-- Advise employees and clients to stay home if sick and notify management if they have any symptoms of COVID-19, however mild, during work or when visiting the business.
-Advise staff who begin to feel unwell at home to complete the COVID-19 online self-assessment and follow directions provided.
-If directed to do so, employee should book a COVID-19 test online.
+- Advise employees and clients to stay home if they are sick/have any COVID-19 symptoms.
+They should notify management if they have any symptoms of COVID-19, or are feeling unwell however mild, during work or when visiting the business.
+Staff who begin to feel unwell at home can complete the COVID-19 self-assessment to determine the steps they should take.
+If eligible and directed to do so, employee should book a COVID-19 test online.

-- Reinforce this message and related workplace policies during in-person meetings, at staff updates, within email/intranet
+- Reinforce the importance of staying home when you are feeling sick and related workplace policies during in-person meetings, in staff updates, and on email/intranet.

-- Communicate infection control messages & policies at in-person meetings, in staff updates, email/intranet updates, on business websites, and through signage.
+- Communicate infection control messages & policies in staff updates, email/intranet updates, on business websites, and through signage.

 - Employers have the right to develop additional policies related to sick time and sick leave.
-We encourage you to review your workplace employee compensation policy.
+We encourage you to review your relevant workplace employee policy.

 - Let management know immediately if feeling unwell prior to your shift or while on premise.

 - Stay at home if you are ill or have any symptoms of COVID-19.

 - Advise management after being assessed or tested for COVID-19 of any direction, including the need to self-isolate or stay home from work, provided by public health, your health care provider, or an assessment centre.